 - The ‘bikini approach’ to women’s health research

-Q: How familiar were you with the link between pregnancy complications and heart disease?
+Q: How familiar are you with the link between pregnancy complications and heart disease?